vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--as-group` *name*
       Import the container into an existing group *name*.
 Group configuration from *file* is not used.

+    `--dataset` *dataset*
+      Use a custom dataset for the container's rootfs.
+The dataset and all its parents are created, if it doesn't already exist.

 `ct migrate stage` [*options*] *id* *destination* Stage migration of container *id* to *destination*. *destination* is a host